vietanhdev/IntelliPen/docs/content/en/docs/user-guide.md

 2. Click speaker icon next to translated text
 3. Adjust volume and speed in browser settings
 4. Use for pronunciation practice

-### Language Swap

-Quickly reverse translation direction:

-1. Click the swap icon between language selectors
-2. Source and target languages switch
-3. Text is automatically re-translated
-4. Useful for back-translation verification

-### Quick Translate (Context Menu)

-Translate text on any webpage:

-1. Select text on any website
-2. Right-click and choose "Translate with IntelliPen"
-3. Translation overlay appears instantly
-4. Click outside to dismiss

-**Privacy Note**: Unlike cloud-based translators, your text never leaves your device.

-### Translation Tips

-- Keep sentences under 5000 characters for best results
-- Use proper punctuation for accurate translation
-- Review translations for context-specific accuracy
-- Back-translate to verify meaning preservation

 ## Meeting Dashboard